saturncloud/saturn-api/docs/DeploymentsApi.md

 # **get_cluster_history**
 > ResourceClusters get_cluster_history(deployment_id)

+Get deployment cluster history

-Get clusters that a deployment has run on
+Get a list of clusters that the deployment has recently run on.

 ### Example